How To Compress Files and Folders In File System Level With Compact Command In Windows NTFS?

 Windows modern file system NTFS provides some compression mechanisms to gain more space in disks and partitions.
 This compression operation is done mainly with

 compact command.
 This command do not directly compress the files as we stated in the start compression operation is done by NTFS file system in the file system level.
-So we do not see any change in the file and folder names and behaviours.
+So we do not see any change in the file and folder names and behaviors.
 This command simply change file system related compression attributes and the compression will be done by operating system file system part in a appropriate time automatically.

 compact command can be printed like below.